Every SMP product undergoes a comprehensive QC regimen that includes extensive computer-controlled tests.

 Our state-of-the-art facility allows for complete control of the manufacturing process from core inspection through packaged product.

 A part of the Temperature Control Division of SMP, our 100,000 square foot Reynosa, Mexico facility manufactures and distributes a complete line of replacement climate control products specializing in the remanufacturing of import and domestic automotive air compressors.
 Lines manufactured in the Reynosa facility including Four Seasons, Hayden, ACI, Maxair, and CompressorWorks.
-The Reynosa facility works in conjunction with our Grapevine, TX location and is TS16949 certified.
+The Reynosa facility is ISO 9001 certified.

 Undergoing strict quality control processes, all parts are factory tested.
 Cores are inspected, pre-qualified and processed in a pre-wash.
 There are numerous wash and inspection stages before the core is re-qualified and moved to the assembly stage.
 After assembly, the unit must pass four quality tests in order to move forward – the function test, vacuum test, pressure test and the leak check tank.
 Only then can the product move forward to the final wash and pulley installation.
 Inspectors randomly sample and pull finished compressors from the paint line to run them on a durability test for at least twenty-one hours before the product can be shipped.

 SMP Temperature Control Division, Reynosa makes a concerted effort to recycle metals, fluids and all other reusable materials.
 Even coolant is reused after it has been filtered, and water is treated.
 As a result of these and other initiatives Four Seasons holds the ISO 14001 certification of environmental management.

 The SMP wire and cable facility in Reynosa, Mexico specializes in manufacturing and assembling ignition wires and custom packing for varied and extensive distribution.